0prrr/Malwear-Sweet/README.md

 * CustomShellcode

-    !!!CAUTION!!!

-    Currently there's a bug in the implementation of resolving `kernel32.dll`.
-Just DONT'T MAKE YOUR EXECUTABLE WITH A NAME OF 12 CHARATERS LONG.

-    Will be fixed soon. :P

     [*] WSASocketReverseShell
     Custom written shellcode with Windows `WSA` socket APIs and `CreateProcess`.
 Furture attempts of handcrafted shellcodes will be added here.
 Tested on Windows 10 1809, 1909, 21H1, 22H2, Windows 11 22H2.